Accredited Online Medical Lab Science Degree Programs

 At the end of the program, graduates can pursue opportunities such as clinical supervisors, technical specialists, pharmaceutical representatives, laboratory information specialists, and medical laboratory management professionals.

-• Location: Cincinnati, OH
+- Location: Cincinnati, OH

-• Accreditation: Higher Learning Commission (HLC); National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)
+- Accreditation: Higher Learning Commission (HLC); National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 Students at the Weber State University of Ogden, Utah, have the option of pursuing either an online associate of applied science (AAS) degree in medical laboratory technician (MLT) or a bachelor of science (BS) degree in medical laboratory science (MLS).
 Aspiring students must have at least 20 hours of qualifying college credit to apply for either online program and must apply to both WSU’s general and program-specific admissions offices.

 All courses for WSU’s degree programs are available entirely online.
-The distance-based AAS includes 67 to 68 credit hours of instruction in principles of hematology & hemostasis; clinical chemistry; clinical microbiology; and immunohematology.
+The distance-based AAS includes 67 to 68 credits of instruction in principles of hematology & hemostasis; clinical chemistry; clinical microbiology; and immunohematology.
 The online BS has 120 credits of coursework in advanced clinical micro & molecular diagnostics; advanced clinical chemistry; laboratory teaching and supervision; integrated human anatomy and physiology; medical microbiology; and epidemiology and biostatistics, among other subject areas.

 Students are not required to visit the campus throughout their studies, although they are encouraged to attend graduation, if possible.
 Graduates of the AAS program will be eligible to sit for the national certification examination offered by ASCP, while graduates from the BS program will be ready to take up work in a variety of growing and high-demand healthcare settings, such as hospitals, clinics, physician practices, pharmaceutical labs, research institutions, forensic labs, veterinary clinics, and blood donation or transplant centers.

-• Location: Ogden, UT
+- Location: Ogden, UT

-• Accreditation: Northwest Commission on Colleges and Universities (NWCCU); National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)
+- Accreditation: Northwest Commission on Colleges and Universities (NWCCU); National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 The Texas Tech University Health Sciences Center of Lubbock allows students to obtain a second degree online in clinical laboratory science in one year of study.
-This program is specially designed for those who have earned already a bachelor’s degree.
+This program is specially designed for those who have already earned a bachelor’s degree.

 To qualify for admission, students must have a bachelor’s degree with a minimum GPA of 3.0.
 Application requirements include a completed online application, official transcripts of college coursework from all colleges attended, and proof of English proficiency for international applicants.

-From 2020 to 2022, 78.6 percent of program graduates passed the ASCP certification exam on their first attempt, and 99 percent secured employment within one year.
+From 2022 to 2023, 93 percent of program graduates passed the ASCP certification exam on their first attempt, and 99 percent secured employment within one year.

-• Location: Lubbock, TX
+- Location: Lubbock, TX

-• Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)
+- Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 Students at George Washington University of Washington DC may enroll in the bachelor of science in health sciences (BSHS) program in medical laboratory sciences, which can be completed entirely online or in a hybrid format.
-The program prepares students to start a valued and satisfying career in MLS by gaining the hands-on skills and knowledge needed to become board certified in laboratory science.
+The program prepares students to start a valued and satisfying career in MLS by gaining the hands-on skills and knowledge needed to become board-certified in laboratory science.

-• Location: Washington, D.C.
+- Location: Washington, D.C.

-• Accreditation: Middle States Association of Colleges and Schools (MSCHE); National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)
+- Accreditation: Middle States Association of Colleges and Schools (MSCHE); National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 University of Southern Mississippi